-Virtual Hiring and Workshop Events
+Virtual Hiring Events, Webinars and Workshops

 In response to the COVID-19 pandemic, the Workforce Development Center is offering many of its services by phone and online.
 While workshops, hiring events and access to the Resource Center are suspended, we continue to operate under regular business hours.
 Learn more about and access WDC programs and services by calling 703.746.5990 or take advantage of our virtual services, including:

 - Website: Access and learn more about programs and services that serve a wide range of skill levels and experience

 - Labor Market & Career Assessment Information: Find careers that best fit your background and explore job requirements, earnings and opportunities.

 - WDC Job Board: Access the latest job opportunities, like those below, and post a resume.
 Download the flyer to access the links in the image below.

 Staffing agencies in Virginia are hiring COVID-19 contact tracers, most of whom will be working from home, full time or part-time.
 Language and cultural competency, familiarity with the community and the ability to build rapport are skills needed.
 These jobs are filling up very quickly or may already be filled.
 Anyone interested should apply directly to the hiring agencies.
 Get a list of hiring agencies at www.vdh.virginia.gov/coronavirus or read or download a list.
 Those interested should also complete this free course.
 For job search support, contact the Workforce Development Center at 703.746.5990 or email firstname.lastname@example.org.

 Assistance for Workers and Job Seekers Virginia Employment Commission (VEC)